vpsfreecz/vpsadmin/README.md

 ## Installation

-Installation is done by `make`.
+Installation is done by `rake`.
 Optional variables:

  - `API` - the URL of the API to upload templates to
  - `VERSION` - version of the API to use